unicode-org/message-format-wg/exploration/dataflow-composability.md

 is passed back into another formatter `G` which also takes an option `a`, that has a different semantics from `F`'s semantics for `a`?

+### Restricting composition

+If composition of different functions was disallowed (made into a data model error), then there would be no need for a common representation of output values for all functions.

 ## Incidental notes

 The spec currently says: